-The cyber security market is broken, and the major culprit has been a detection-based reactive mindset propagated by the big budget security vendors trying to sell us more tools.
-That has made job of an everyday CISO more noisy and less safe.
+The cyber security market is broken, and the major culprit has been a detection-based reactive mindset propagated by the big-budget security vendors trying to sell us more tools.
+That has made the job of an everyday CISO noisier and less safe.
 Instead of stopping breaches, detection vendors try to convince us to spend more on new mousetrap modules.
 Meanwhile, the adversary rats find clever ways to move lateral to the crown jewels and go undetected.
 The market has become focused on glamorous dashboards and data reports that try to lull us into a feeling of safety.
 That’s proven to be a false sense of security.

 Although the COVID-19 pandemic has slowed the overall economy, the fact that stock and earning results are up for the big herd cyber security companies means that more organizations are simply spending more money on more tools to protect themselves.
 This is good news for the vendor community, which has seen incredible growth overall as more organizations pay closer attention to their security.
 Ideally, an increase in IT security spending should mean a corresponding reduction in the risk of experiencing a damaging cyberattack.
 More money spent, more security - right?
 Wrong.
 That corresponding risk reduction has yet to materialize.
 The daily news we read about significant breaches is relentless.
 To calm those fears, the same over-promising sales rep will be trying to sell you yet another noise rattle module with XDR.

 Security is Long Overdue for a Diet